MaartenBijlsma/cfdecomp/README.md

 ## Installation

-You can install the released version of cfdecomp from [CRAN](https://CRAN.R-project.org) with:
+You cannot yet install the released version of cfdecomp from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("cfdecomp")
 ```

+But let's hope that will soon be possible!

 ## Example